Glacier National Park

 Lions are primarily nocturnal, but they have attacked in broad daylight.
 They rarely prey on humans, but such behavior occasionally does occur.
 Children and small adults are particularly vulnerable.
 Report all mountain lion encounters immediately!

 Glacier provides a wonderful opportunity to view animals in their natural setting.
 Along with this opportunity comes a special obligation for park visitors.
 With just a little planning and forethought, visitors can help ensure the survival of a threatened or endangered species.
 Always enjoy wildlife from the safety of your car or from a safe distance.
 Do not approach wildlife to take photographs.
 Every year visitors get too close to wildlife in order to get a picture.
 Sadly, injuries have occurred as a result.
 Use a telephoto lens instead.
-This will not only insure your safety, but the safety of the animal.
+This will not only ensure your safety, but the safety of the animal.
 And never approach a bear or get out of your car to get a picture of a bear.

 Feeding, harassing, or molesting wildlife is strictly prohibited and subject to fine.
 Bears, mountain lions, goats, deer, or any other species of wildlife can present a real and painful threat, especially females with young.